August 6, 1911– Lucille Ball:

-Thought of as a dizzy sitcom redhead with big showbiz aspirations, Lucille Ball was, in fact, an industry powerhouse, a television pioneer, and not really a redhead.
+Thought of as a dizzy sitcom redhead with big showbiz aspirations, Lucille Ball was, in fact, an industry powerhouse, a television pioneer, a Gay Icon, a Feminist Icon and not really a redhead.
 She was noted for her impeccable comic timing, deft pantomime abilities and an endearing talent for making the outrageous believable.

-While filming the musical Too Manny Girls (1940), she met and fell madly in love with a young Cuban actor/musician named Desi Arnaz.
-Despite different backgrounds, personalities, lifestyles, religions and ages (he was six years younger), the couple had a passionate romance, they eloped in 1940.
+While filming the musical Too Many Girls (1940), Ball met and fell madly in love with a young Cuban actor/musician named Desi Arnaz.
+Despite different backgrounds, personalities, lifestyles, religions and ages (he was six years younger), the couple had a passionate romance and they eloped in 1940.

 Lucy soon switched to MGM, where she got better roles in films in a series of musicals, but she never seemed to move from actor to movie star.

 “I never cared about the movies because they cast me wrong.”